 Please note that setting up selective sync in a way we describe in this post requires advanced computer management skills.
 We don’t recommend experimenting with these settings if you are not comfortable with managing apps via command lines.
 Wrongful setup could cause permanent data loss.

 Advanced Selective Sync will let you create custom synchronization rules.
-For example, you can select specific file types and exclude them form synchronization: it means that you can prevent certain files being uploaded to the cloud.
+For example, you can set a rule to exclude specific file types from sync, preventing them from being uploaded to the cloud.

 How to set it up?